CleverRaven/Cataclysm-DDA/doc/PROFICIENCY.md

 - Most other proficiencies should be in the 2-3 range for both values.

 ### `time_to_learn`
 Optional. time_duration, as a string
 The (optimal) time required to learn this proficiency.

 ### `required_proficiencies`
 Optional.
 Array of strings
 The proficiencies that must be obtained before this one can.
+You cannot gain experience in a proficiency without the necessary prerequisites.